Caring for someone with cancer

 Key facts

-- You may care for someone because they are older, have an illness or disability or are frail.
+- You may care for someone because they are older, living with an illness, disability or frailty.

-- Being a carer can be draining, so it's important to also look after yourself.
+- Being a carer can be a challenge, so it's important to also look after yourself.

 - Financial support for eligible carers is available from the Australian Government.